DJDevon3/CircuitPython/Airlift AdafruitIO Test/README.md

 # Default Sleep Timer
 For the purpose of testing it's set to 10 seconds. `time.sleep(10)` Set to 3600 for hourly updates when you finalize your code.
 AdafruitIO free accounts have a 1000 update daily limit which you can easily exceed by posting every 10 seconds.
-The most you can post 1 value within a 24 hour period without going over the 1000 limit is once every 1.5 minutes.
+The most you can post 1 value within a 24 hour period without going over the 1000 limit is once every 1.5 minutes (90 seconds).